fbpx

 Investing in real estate in a foreign country can be exciting and rewarding but also involves some risks.
 We have looked at the risks of investing in real estate in Colombia.

 Keep in mind that selling can be much more difficult than buying.
-Also, it can take much longer to sell real estate than to buy.
+Also, selling real estate can take much longer than buying.

 7 thoughts on “Selling Real Estate in Colombia: A Guide to Selling for Foreigners”